When I Don’t Know it All

 Last year, I walked into daily Mass at my parish, and as I did, some parishioners were finishing the Rosary.
 I joined in until a few prayers at the end were added that I was not familiar with.
 Then I sat quietly listening to the words.

 It’s awkward not to be able to respond, sing, or recite prayers that everyone around you knows.
-I wonder if I missed that day in religion class, or if I was daydreaming again?
+I wonder if I missed that day in religion class, or if I had been daydreaming?

 In that humbling moment, I think of how others may feel when coming to Mass for the first time or after being away for a long time, or how children may feel as they learn the prayers and rhythm of Mass.